What’s in your wallet? If you’re like a lot of folks, when it comes to the credit cards you carry, the answer is nothing particularly rewarding.

 Willing to juggle expenses between two cards to earn even more cash back?
 Add the American Express Blue Cash Preferred.

-You’ll earn 6% on the first $6,000 in groceries you charge—a limit that more than covers what the typical 55-to-64-year-old spends, according to the BLS—and 1% after that.
-Filling up at the pump and shopping at department stores get you another 3%.
+You’ll earn 6% on the first $6,000 in groceries you charge — a limit that more than covers what the typical 55-to-64-year-old spends, according to the BLS — and 1% after that.
+Filling up at the pump gets you another 3%.

 Goal No. 2: You want travel freebies

-Boomers will shell out an estimated $6,300 on travel in 2018, according to an AARP report.
+Boomers shell out an estimated $6,300 on travel a year, according to a 2018 AARP report.
 If you’re among them, you’d likely benefit from having a travel card.

 Fair warning: More than half of Americans find miles programs confusing, according to NextAdvisor, a financial product review site.